 The Newtown Creek Alliance is committed to education for all ages, young and old.
 With all of the potential young stewards in our communities we wanted to create learning tools that could bring the Creek into the Classroom and the Classroom out to the Creek.
 We are all a part of the Urban Environment and what better way to help care for it than to teach our young people about it in our local schools.

 The curriculum has been designed to suit elementary or middle school aged students but can be easily adapted for any age.
-We explore topics such as Flora and Fauna relationships, invasive and native species, topography, water and soil quality, ecological health, legacy and ongoing pollution sources and more.
-The individual curriculum units are:
+The individual curriculum units, along with their worksheets, are available for download below: